Kyle Troup: 2019

 Kyle was a member of the Portland Lumberjacks team, winners of the 2019 PBA League competition.
-He made a career-high five championship round appearances in 2019, but did not win an individual title.
+He made a then-career high five championship round appearances in 2019, but did not win an individual title.

 2020

 Troup won his fourth PBA Tour title at the 2020 PBA Jonesboro Open on February 1.
 As the #1 seed for the stepladder finals, he defeated Chris Barnes in his sole championship match appearance, 290–269.

 Troup won his fifth PBA Tour title at the 2020 Mark Roth-Marshall Holman PBA Doubles Championship on February 29.
 As the #1 seeds for the final round, Troup and partner Jesper Svensson defeated E. J. Tackett and Marshall Kent, 234–205.
 This was the second Roth-Holman doubles title for the Troup-Svensson duo, who also won this event in 2017.

 On July 19, Troup claimed his sixth PBA Tour title at the 2020 PBA Tour Finals held in Jupiter, Florida.
 After topping Kris Prather in the semifinals, Troup defeated Anthony Simonsen in the championship round.
 In both rounds, Troup lost the first game of the double-elimination match, then rallied back to win the second game and the 9th/10th frame roll-off.
 Troup also rolled a 299 game in the televised seeding round of this competition, leaving a 2-pin standing on his twelfth and final shot after eleven strikes.

 Despite the COVID-shortened 2020 season, Troup cashed a career-high $135,300.

 2021: first major, season earnings record and Player of the Year

 Troup won the East Region finals for the 2021 PBA Players Championship, qualifying him for the championship stepladder.
 He then went on to capture the title and record-tying $250,000 top prize on February 21, winning from the #1 seed position over #3 seed Dick Allen.
 This was Troup's seventh PBA title and first major championship.

 Based on points earned during the first nine events of the 2021 season, Troup earned the #1 seed for the PBA Tour Playoffs, which ran April 24 to May 16.
 He made it to the final round and defeated Sam Cooley, three games to one, to earn his second title of the season, eighth title overall, and the $100,000 winner's share.
 The earnings pushed Troup to $469,200 on the season, surpassing the previous PBA single-season earnings record of $419,700 set by Walter Ray Williams Jr. in 2002–03.
 Troup's total 2021 earnings were $496,900.
 Troup also set personal bests in 2021 with 13 match play rounds, nine top-ten finishes, and eight championship round appearances.

 In a landslide vote, Troup won the Chris Schenkel PBA Player of the Year award for the 2021 season.
 While topping the Tour in earnings, Troup also collected 19,922.5 points to easily win the Harry Smith PBA Points Leader award.